 Income: Invoice (and receive payment) for 1,000 billable hours at my normal rate.
 Done.

-Other career-related shiny things, which tend to distract me.
+Other career-related shiny things, which tend to distract me (and which may become ultimate goals for 2018).

 - Concurrency... explore it further.*